AndiH/rsync-by-config/README.md

 rbc.py --help
 ```

 You should insert `~/bin/` into your `$PATH`, e.g. via `export PATH=$HOME/bin/:$PATH` so you can use `rbc.py` globally from any folder.
-If `rbc.py` does not run, make sure to have installed all [dependencies](#dependencies).
+If `rbc.py` does not run, make sure to have installed all [dependencies](#dependencies). *Note: For the time being, a message about this being not the ideal way to invoke rbc is printed.
+This will go away at some point.*

 ## Options
-`rbc.py` reads from a configuration file in the current directory.
+`rbc` reads from a configuration file in the current directory, i.e. `.sync.toml`.
 Depending on the parameters specified there, the content of a directory (e.g. the current one) is copied to a target location using `rsync`.

-The Python script has a few command line options, all documented via `rbc.py --help`:
+The Python script has a few command line options, all documented via `rbc --help`:

 * **`ENTRY`**: The name of the entry in the config file to be used for synchronization.
 If not specified, the *default* entry is taken.
 If there's no default, the first entry is taken.
 Maybe, at least, since the read-in of the config file is not strongly controlled…
 * **`--monitor`**: Run Rsync By Config in monitoring (or *deamon*) mode.
 This will monitor the source folder for changes and issue a synchronization if one occurs.
 The package [Watchdog](https://github.com/gorakhargosh/watchdog) is used for this.
 (A more manual alternative to Watchdog is the command line utility [`fswatch`](https://github.com/emcrisostomo/fswatch), which can invoke arbitrary programs when a folder is changed.)